aazuspan/wxee/README.md

 img = ee.Image("COPERNICUS/S2_SR/20200803T181931_20200803T182946_T11SPA")
 img.eex.to_tif(out_dir="data", scale=200, crs="EPSG:5070")
 ```

-## Limitations
-eexarray avoids the hassle of Google Drive, Google Cloud, and service accounts by using Earth Engine's URL download system.
-The upside is one-liner downloads with no setup required.
-The downside is strict size limits for image requests.
-If you run into download issues, try using a larger scale or splitting images into smaller regions.

-If eexarray is too limiting (i.e. high-volume users or embedded web apps), check out [restee](https://github.com/KMarkert/restee).

-Aside from download limits, eexarray is in early, active development.
-There may be bugs or code-breaking changes (but I'll try to keep them to a minimum).

 ### Known Bugs
 Downloading imagery from Earth Engine can fail due to communication issues with Google's servers. eexarray will automatically retry failed downloads, but if downloads continue to fail you can try 1) setting the `max_attempts` argument to a higher value or 2) waiting a few minutes and re-running your download.